AI Video Camera Jitter and Unwanted Pan Fix

 1. Prompt implies cinematic energy without specifying camera

-Prompts like dynamic shot of a runner or cinematic close-up push the model toward handheld feel even without explicit motion verbs.
+Prompts like dynamic shot of a runner or cinematic close-up push the model toward a handheld feel even with no explicit motion verb.

-Runway, Pika, Kling, Hailuo all default the camera motion to a non-zero value.
+Runway, Pika, Kling, Hailuo, and Luma all default camera motion to a non-zero value.
 You set subject motion to 0 but forgot the separate camera control.

 3. Image-to-video reference has implied motion

-Start frame has motion blur, dutch angle, or off-center composition.
-The model reads “this scene was mid-motion” and animates the camera accordingly.
+The start frame has motion blur, a dutch angle, or off-center composition.
+The model reads “this scene was mid-motion” and animates the camera to match.

-How to spot it: Look at the reference image.
-If a human photographer would have called it “static product shot,” it should be fine.
+How to spot it: look at the reference image.
+If a photographer would call it a “static product shot,” it should be fine.
 If it looks like a frame grab from a documentary, the model will move the camera.

-4. Pan / dolly / tracking instructions buried in mid-prompt
+4. Pan / dolly / tracking instructions buried mid-prompt

-Tail of prompt has subtle camera push or slight dolly in for emphasis.
-You wrote it days ago and forgot.
+The tail of the prompt has subtle camera push or slight dolly in for emphasis that you wrote days ago and forgot.

-5. Tool is in “Smart Motion” auto mode
+5. Tool is in an auto / smart motion mode

-Runway’s Smart Motion, Pika’s auto motion, Kling’s auto camera — these decide motion on your behalf based on prompt vibes.
-Output is unpredictable for locked shots.
+Runway’s older Smart Motion, Pika’s auto motion, Kling’s auto camera — these decide motion for you based on the prompt’s vibe, so output is unpredictable for locked shots.

-6. Long clip duration on a tool that struggles with stability
+6. Long clip duration on a model that struggles with stability

-10-second clips on Pika or Runway are more likely to drift than 4-second clips, because the model has more frames to fill and adds drift to avoid identical output.
+A 10-second clip is more likely to drift than a 4-second clip, because the model has more frames to fill and adds drift to avoid identical output.
+This is most visible on Pika and on Runway’s faster Turbo models.

-How to spot it: Generate 4s and 10s versions of the same prompt.
-If 4s is locked and 10s drifts, the duration is too long for the tool’s stability.
+How to spot it: generate 4s and 10s versions of the same prompt.
+If 4s is locked and 10s drifts, the duration is past the model’s stable range for that shot.

 Before you start

-• Save the prompt, model, motion settings, and a screen recording of the drift.
+• Save the prompt, model/version, motion settings, and a screen recording of the drift.

-• Note whether jitter is continuous, only at start, or only at end.
+• Note whether the jitter is continuous, only at the start, or only at the end.

 • Decide whether you need a locked tripod feel or a tasteful slow push.